-3.H Determination of Tax Credit Amount
+Determination of Tax Credit Amount

-The Code requires that CHFA not allocate to a project a housing credit dollar amount more than the amount of federal credit that CHFA determines necessary for the financial feasibility of the project and its viability as a qualified low-income housing project throughout the credit period.
+The Code requires that CHFA not allocate to a project a housing Tax Credit dollar amount more than the amount of Federal Credit that CHFA determines necessary for the financial feasibility of the project and its viability as a qualified low-income housing project throughout the Tax Credit period.
 CHFA will evaluate each proposed project, considering such factors as it determines relevant, including, but not limited to, the following items:

-- 1. Project cost, including the reasonableness of cost per unit, cost per square foot, developer fees and overhead, consultant fees, builder profit and overhead, and syndication costs (for acquisition/rehabilitation projects or rehabilitation only; hard costs for rehabilitation, not including costs for acquisition or any soft costs, must exceed the greater of 20 percent of the buildings adjusted basis or \$7,600 per unit to be eligible for tax credits); - 2.
+- Project cost, including the reasonableness of cost per unit, cost per square foot, developer fees and overhead, consultant fees, builder profit and overhead, and syndication costs (for acquisition/ rehabilitation projects or rehabilitation only; hard costs for rehabilitation, not including costs for acquisition or any soft costs, must exceed the greater of 20 percent of the buildings adjusted basis or \$7,600 per unit to be eligible for Tax Credits); - 2.
 Sources and uses of funds and the total financing planned for the project, including the ability of the project to service debt; - 3.
 Project income and expenses, including a determination of the reasonableness of the proposed operating costs; - 4.
 The proceeds or receipts expected to be generated because of tax benefits; - 5.
-The percentage of the credit dollar amount used for project costs other than the cost of intermediaries; - 6.
-The use of federal funds and other assistance (applicable HUD subsidies will be subject to a subsidy layering review based on HUD's most current subsidy layering review guidelines as further explained in Section 3.I., below); and

-7. Other factors that may be relevant to the economic feasibility of the project such as the area economy or the housing market.
+The percentage of the Tax Credit dollar amount used for project costs other than the cost of intermediaries; - 6.
+The use of federal funds and other assistance (applicable HUD subsidies will be subject to a subsidy layering review based on HUD's most current subsidy layering review guidelines as further explained in Section 3.N, below); and - 7.
+Other factors that may be relevant to the economic feasibility of the project, such as the area economy or the housing market.

-Based on this evaluation, CHFA will estimate the amount of tax credits to be reserved for the project.
+Based on this evaluation, CHFA will estimate the amount of Tax Credits to be reserved for the project.
 This determination is made solely at CHFA's discretion and is in no way a representation as to the actual feasibility of the project.
-Rather, it will serve as the basis for making reservations of tax credits for projects competing for credit from the federal housing credit ceiling or it will serve as an initial determination of credit amount with respect to a project financed by private activity bonds.
-The amount of tax credits may change during the allocation process due to variations in cost, mortgage amount, tax credit percentage, syndication proceeds, etc.
+Rather, it will serve as the basis for making awards of competitive 9 Percent Federal or State Credits, or it will serve as an Initial Determination of Tax Credit amount with respect to a project financed by private activity bonds (4 Percent Federal Credit).
+The amount of Tax Credits may change during the Allocation process due to variations in cost, mortgage amount, Tax Credit percentage, syndication proceeds, etc.

-This analysis to determine the tax credits necessary will be done (i) at the time of preliminary application, (ii) at the time a carryover allocation is approved (if applicable), and (iii) at the time the project is placed in service (after all project costs are finalized and a third-party cost certification has been completed).
+This analysis to determine the Tax Credits necessary will be done (i) at the time of Preliminary Application, (ii) at the time a Carryover Allocation is approved (if applicable), and (iii) at the time the project is placed in service (after all project costs are finalized and a third-party cost certification has been completed).

-If there are changes in sources and/or uses of funds or other material changes at these times, CHFA will adjust the tax credit amount to reflect the changes and the tax credit amount may be reduced.
+If there are changes in sources and/or uses of funds or other material changes at these times, CHFA will adjust the Tax Credit amount to reflect the changes and the Tax Credit amount may be reduced.